pinot-contrib/pinot-docs/users/user-guide-query/querying-pinot.md

 ### BYTES column

 Pinot supports queries on BYTES column using HEX string.
-The query response also uses hex string to represent bytes value.
+The query response also uses HEX string to represent bytes values.

-E.g. the query below fetches all the rows for a given UID.
+e.g. the query below fetches all the rows for a given UID.

 ```sql
 SELECT *